-The financial results of Innex for the previous periods do not meet the conditions of reversal of the impairment loss for the shares of Innex as at 31 December 2014.
+The shares of Innex are not listed on any market and, consequently, it is not possible to sell them in the short term.
+The financial results of Innex for 2014 do not meet the conditions of reversal of the impairment loss for the shares of Innex as at 31 December 2014.

 S.C.
 SIBEX - Sibiu Stock Exchange S.A.
-(SIBEX) with its registered office in Romania has been listed on S.C.
+(SIBEX) has been listed on S.C.
 SIBEX - Sibiu Stock Exchange S.A.
 (SIBEX) since 2010.
 The purchase price of SIBEX shares was PLN 1,343 thousand, while as at 31 December 2014 the fair value based on the share price was PLN 207 thousand.
 Due to the consolidated loss of the SIBEX Group for 2011, the separate loss of SIBEX for three quarters of 2012, and a more than double decline in the share price over the period 2010-2012, the WSE Management Board decided to recognise a goodwill impairment loss of the interest in SIBEX at PLN 1,011 thousand as at 31 December 2012.